We’re all exposed to toxins every single day – do something about it with these 10 cheap and easy detox methods!

 4. Keep your bowels moving

 Sweating is a fantastic and completely free detox method.
-My preference is always to exercise outside but, if you’re avoiding outdoor toxins, check out these 25 free, 15-minute full body workout videos that can be done in your living room!
+My preference is always to exercise outside but, if you’re avoiding outdoor toxins, use free workout videos on YouTube that can be done in your living room.
 If you have access to a sauna, that would be a great way to sweat out some toxins too!
+(Check out this free and easy method for getting sauna benefits without the sauna!)

 6. Eat nutrient-dense whole foods